adrinux/ansible_role_forgejo/README.md

 Here is a deeper insight into the variables of this forgejo role.
 For the exact function of some variables and the possibility to add more options we recommend a look at this [config cheat sheet](https://forgejo.org/docs/latest/admin/config-cheat-sheet/).

 ### Forgejo update mechanism
 It is advisable to define exactly which Forgejo release you want to install.
-See [Forgejo releases](https://forgejo.org/releases/) for the correct value to use in `gitea_version` eg `v1.21.5`.
+See [Forgejo releases](https://forgejo.org/releases/) for the correct value to use in `forgejo_version` eg `v1.21.5`.

-This is because the Forgejo project maintains both `stable` and `old stable` releases and the `latest` tag will refer to the *most recent release* regardless of whether it is `stable` or `old stable`.
+This is because the Forgejo project maintains both `stable` and `old stable` releases and the `latest` tag will refer to the *most recent release* regardless of whether it is from the `stable` or `old stable` series.
 This can lead to a situation where `latest` refers to an *older release* than the version you have installed.

 ### forgejo update
 | variable name | default value | description |